premlalwani09/audiobook/README.md

    python audiobook.py
    ```

-2. Select a PDF file you want to convert.
+2. Click on the "Open" button to select a PDF file you want to convert.

 3. Customize the settings according to your preferences.

-4. Click on the "Convert" button to initiate the conversion process.
+4. Click on the "Talk" button to initiate the conversion process.

 5. Sit back and enjoy listening to your audiobook!